kmontag/macher/README.md

   `project` (meaning a project.el project) and `file` (meaning a single non-project file) workspaces are supported.

-    A workspace is represented as `(type . path)`.
     The current workspace for a buffer is determined using the `macher-workspace-functions`.
 When making macher requests, reads and (proposed) writes will be limited to files in the current buffer's workspace.

     See `macher-workspace-types-alist` for a more detailed description of the built-in workspace types, or to add custom workspace types.